JAgostinho900/SimpleChat_NodeJS/README.md

 # SimpleChat_NodeJs

-to run this app just open two pages.
+To run this app just open two pages.

+Use npm run dev, to have nodemon executed as well.